rasmusab/officialcocktails/officialcocktails.com/content/cocktails/ve_n_to.md

 ![](/cocktail-images/ve_n_to.jpeg)

-## Directions for how to make a Ve.n.to
+## Directions for how to make the Ve.n.to

 1. Pour 4.5 cl white smooth grappa into a shaker.
 2. Add 2.25 cl fresh lemon juice